What are Arts Awards?

 - Application guidelines for Small Arts Awards [PDF]

 - Application guidelines for Large Arts Awards [PDF]

 As of July 2014 applications for our Small Arts and People Awards will no longer be peer reviewed ahead of Committee meetings.
 This change aims to enable faster funding decisions and to relieve the burden of peer review from public engagement professionals and researchers.

 The Trust will continue to provide written feedback from funding Committees for all eligible applications submitted to the schemes.

 To be eligible for an Arts Award, you and your activity must primarily be based in the UK or the Republic of Ireland.
 Applicants are usually affiliated to organisations, but you can apply as an individual for a Small Arts Award.

 The Arts Awards team are happy to answer questions and discuss the suitability of projects ahead of an application.
 As we have limited capacity for these conversations please contact us well in advance of your application deadline.
 Contact details are available on the Deadlines and Contacts tab.
 We are unable to offer feedback on draft applications.

-- The project is led by professional artists and develops new artistic work
+- The project must develop new artistic work

-- The confirmed team includes an expert in biomedical science, ethics, medical humanities or medical history relevant to the project’s themes
+- The confirmed team must include a professional artist and an expert in biomedical science, ethics, medical humanities or medical history relevant to the project’s themes

 - The project activity takes place in the UK and/or Republic of Ireland